The Lightning Fund is extending its application to Wednesday, October 11, 2023 at 11:59 PM PT. Apply via Submittable.

 - Project Title (working title OK) and description of your proposed project – this can be a new project or a continuation of work in your practice.
 Include information about your timeline and collaborators, materials, location, and any needs you have to make the project happen.
 (500 word max)

 - Outline of how a $6,000 grant would be used to fund or offset costs for a project in process.
-Provide a budget breakdown if available.
+Provide a budget breakdown.
 The majority of the project should be achievable with the Lightning Fund grant.
 Artists may pay themselves a fee from the award.
 (500 word max)

 - Submit 1-3 strong work samples (images, video, audio, and/or links) that represent the project you are proposing for funding.
 Optional images can include: audio, video, writing, links, supplemental materials, and/or related information.
 (Video 2 min max)